-If you apply during the current registration period, your work permit will be valid through October 19, 2023.
+If you apply for a new EAD during the current registration period, your work permit will be valid through April 19, 2025.

 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-DHS will continue to extend TPS Sudan until there is a final court ruling.
-If the final court ruling ends TPS Sudan, TPS holders will have 365 days before DHS could start deportations.
+DHS will also continue to extend TPS for Sudan under the 2013 designation until there is a final court ruling.
+If the final court ruling ends TPS for Sudan, TPS holders will have 365 days before DHS can start deportations.

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.

 If you stay without any legal status, you will risk the chance of arrest or deportation.